 We went to Dallas to put a new kitchen in for the kids.
 The current kitchen was old cabinets, just painted white.
 The refrigerator didn’t fit in the spot that they had for it.
 They didn’t like much about the kitchen.

 There were many different kinds of flooring throughout the house.
-The main living space was a wood look tile that started peeling after the first cleaning.
+The main living space was a wood-like tile that started peeling after the first cleaning.
 There was another type of tile in the kitchen and a third tile in the front entryway.

 We actually found beautiful red brick under the front entryway tile but it was very damaged from the tile the flipper put over it and really didn’t match with the esthetic of their home.